-On behalf of the Argentine people, I would like to express my deepest gratitude to all WTO Members for giving us the honour of hosting the Eleventh WTO Ministerial Conference in Buenos Aires from 10 to 13 December 2017.
+On behalf of the Argentine people, we would like to express our deepest gratitude to all WTO Members for giving us the honor of hosting the Eleventh WTO Ministerial Conference in Buenos Aires from 10 to 13 December 2017.

 In a constantly changing world, and in light of the new challenges posed by development, the next Conference will provide an opportunity to strengthen our commitment to a rules-based, open, non-discriminatory and equitable multilateral trading system, in accordance with the United Nations 2030 Agenda for Sustainable Development.

 Building on the outcomes of the Bali (2013) and Nairobi (2015) Conferences, we must strengthen the WTO’s role as the primary forum for multilateral negotiations.

 We need to find points of convergence among Members with different interests and levels of development, while paying particular attention to least developed countries, in order to double their share of world exports by 2020.

 Today, our economies are more interconnected than ever before.
 Global and regional value chains increase opportunities for creating more jobs and disseminating technology and ideas.
 The challenge for the WTO is to establish a framework that provides certainty and ensures that these benefits reach all people, with improved opportunities and quality of work.

 To this end, we must place particular emphasis on micro, small and medium-sized enterprises, as they play a key role in economic growth and social inclusion.